 - Understanding of business concepts and cognizance of technical frameworks

 The business analysts must either have a prior background to business concepts (for instance an MBA) or must be well versed with the procedures, policies, and processes that operate within global organizations.
 Additionally, they should also be cognizant of technical frameworks as they need to first understand the business priorities and requirements and then see how to achieve those requirements through the available tools and technologies.

 Presence of both these skills in the arsenal of an IT business analyst will ensure that they have got what it needs to work as a conduit between business and technology.

 - Data modeling and data mining skills

-Data modeling consists of translating the layout of a system/application into easy to understand diagrams, flowcharts and models.
+Data modeling consists of translating the layout of a system/application into easy to understand diagrams, flowcharts, and models.
 A business analyst must be adept in creating such models and have a working knowledge of the different types of models.
-Since data modeling help identify relationships within the system to be build and also aids in highlighting any errors or ambiguities before the coding actually begins, this skill is one of the ‘must-haves’ for an IT Analyst.
+Since data modeling help identifies relationships within the system being built and also aids in highlighting any errors or ambiguities before the coding actually begins, this skill is one of the ‘must-haves’ for an IT Analyst.

 Additionally, the focus today is on big data and organizations such as Dataminr have already started extracting relevant and real-time information for their clients from twitter and other social media feeds.
-Now, to work in such a setting, the IT business analyst should have an ability to handle large amount of data, asses it and draw out relationships and patterns.
-Well, this skills is not something unique that is being asked from an analyst and should be viewed as an extension of his existing analysis and analytical skill-set.
+Now, to work in such a setting, the IT business analyst should have the ability to handle a large amount of data, asses it and draw out relationships and patterns.
+Well, this skill is not something unique that is being asked by an analyst and should be viewed as an extension of his existing analysis and analytical skill-set.

 If you are a business analyst reading this, let us know your perspective about this role and how you think IT analysts today are contributing to the success of software projects.